jonnitto/Jonnitto.iFrame/README.md

 iFrame for [Neos CMS](https://www.neos.io):

-*   You can set the height (Pixel or viewport height) or the ratio of the iFrame.
+*   You can set the height (Pixel or viewport height) or the ratio of the iframe.
+*   If the source of the iframe returns an error, it will be removed in the frontend.

 ## Installation